llvm-mos/llvm-mos-sdk/mos-platform/geos-cbm/README.md

     }

 `OVERLAYADDR` and `OVERLAYSIZE` are defined by the linker and default to `0x5000` and `0x1000` (for details see the `vlir.ld` linker script in `.../mos-platform/geos-cbm/vlir.ld`).
-You can change the size of the overlay memory to e.g. 2k bytes by adding the following option to the compile command line:
+You can change the size of the overlay memory to e.g. 2k bytes by adding the following statement to any of your C files:

-    -Xlinker --symdef=__overlaysize_param=0x2000
+    SET_OVERLAYSIZE(0x2000)

 ## Importing image data